longtongster/ml-project-template/README.md

 In case the workflow needs certains permissions, repository secrets can be used.
 These can be created under `settings` then `Secrets and Variables`.
 In the example github workflow it is shown how a secret can be used.

+### predefined uses

+There are quite some different features that can be used in github actions. such as checkout the repo using `actions/checkout@v4`.
+There are also features for continuous machine learning (cml) and dvc (`iterative/setup-dvc@v3`).
+After that you can `run: dvc repro`.
+There are quite some advanced examples (such as rendering plots in comments) in the `references` directory slides.

 ### Environment variables